Wetbikeboy2500/docx_mailmerge/README.md

 Performs a mail merge operation on DOCX files.
 There are no platform dependant external dependencies which allows this package to run anywhere.
-Mail merge can also run in the browser!
+Mail merge can even run in the browser!

 ## Features